ShaunJPartridge/Data-Analytics-Portfolio/SQL/NFL-2018-to-2022-team-trends/README.md

 # Step 1.
 The first step was identifying the problem or question that needed to be answered with this analysis.
 The questions were:
-  - What stats are common among the most winningest and losing teams in the NFL?
+  - Who are the most winningest and losing teams in the NFL?
   - What divisions are the aforementioned teams in?

 # Step 2.